RichardBekoe/Project-3/README.md

 ## Approach

 After researching a number of public APIs, we delved deeper into https://ridb.recreation.gov/, an American government website listing "rec areas"—i.e. points of interest such as national parks—and "facilities", which encompassed campgrounds.
 The API was easy to navigate and utilise.
 We decided to build a camping app which would enable people to discover rec areas in any US state and find campgrounds and hotels nearby.
+The project timeline for this website application was 1 week: initially we started with the planning stages, including building a wireframe, then we continued with configuring the backend.
+After, we moved on to constructing the frontend code.
+As the collaboration was largely remote we communicated through the use of online video conferencing applications.

 ## Technologies Used
 - HTML; CSS/Sass; JavaScript; React